teancom/codex/google.md

  - $.networks.runner1.subnets: Specify your runner1 subnet
  - $.networks.runner2.subnets: Specify your runner2 subnet
  - $.networks.runner3.subnets: Specify your runner3 subnet
- - $.properties.cc.buildpacks.fog_connection.aws_access_key_id: What is the access key id for the blobstore S3 buckets?
+ - $.properties.cc.buildpacks.fog_connection.google_storage_access_key_id: What is the access key id for the blobstore GCS buckets?
- - $.properties.cc.buildpacks.fog_connection.aws_secret_access_key: What is the secret key for the blobstore S3 buckets?
+ - $.properties.cc.buildpacks.fog_connection.google_storage_secret_access_key: What is the secret key for the blobstore GCS buckets?
- - $.properties.cc.droplets.fog_connection.aws_access_key_id: What is the access key id for the blobstore S3 buckets?
+ - $.properties.cc.droplets.fog_connection.google_storage_access_key_id: What is the access key id for the blobstore GCS buckets?
- - $.properties.cc.droplets.fog_connection.aws_secret_access_key: What is the secret key for the blobstore S3 buckets?
+ - $.properties.cc.droplets.fog_connection.google_storage_secret_access_key: What is the secret key for the blobstore GCS buckets?
- - $.properties.cc.packages.fog_connection.aws_access_key_id: What is the access key id for the blobstore S3 buckets?
+ - $.properties.cc.packages.fog_connection.google_storage_access_key_id: What is the access key id for the blobstore GCS buckets?
- - $.properties.cc.packages.fog_connection.aws_secret_access_key: What is the secret key for the blobstore S3 buckets?
+ - $.properties.cc.packages.fog_connection.google_storage_secret_access_key: What is the secret key for the blobstore GCS buckets?
- - $.properties.cc.resource_pool.fog_connection.aws_access_key_id: What is the access key id for the blobstore S3 buckets?
+ - $.properties.cc.resource_pool.fog_connection.google_storage_access_key_id: What is the access key id for the blobstore GCS buckets?
- - $.properties.cc.resource_pool.fog_connection.aws_secret_access_key: What is the secret key for the blobstore S3 buckets?
+ - $.properties.cc.resource_pool.fog_connection.google_storage_secret_access_key: What is the secret key for the blobstore GCS buckets?
  - $.properties.cc.security_group_definitions.load_balancer.rules: Specify the rules for allowing access for CF apps to talk to the CF Load Balancer External IPs
  - $.properties.cc.security_group_definitions.services.rules: Specify the rules for allowing access to CF services subnets
  - $.properties.cc.security_group_definitions.user_bosh_deployments.rules: Specify the rules for additional BOSH user services that apps will need to talk to